blitterated/docker-dev-env/Docker Dev Environment.md

 No manual entry for man
 ```

 Success!
 All that's left now is to install some manpages.

-Ultimately, I still don't know why `apt` install fails when deleting a file (in this case `/usr/bin/man`) that's been diverted.
-I think that's a deeper exploration that necessary right now.
+Ultimately, I still don't know why `apt` install fails when deleting a file that's been diverted, in this case `/usr/bin/man`.
+I think that's a deeper exploration than necessary right now.
 I understand enough to cleanly unwind what's been minimized, and I'm happy to have man pages again.

 ## Connect to Docker's secret Linux VM